darklab8/fl-darkstat/README.md

 # Support

 - It was made in mind with supporting [Freelancer Discovery](https://discoverygc.com/) as first order.
-- Support will be extended to Vanilla version.
+- Support is extended to Vanilla version.
 - Any other mode will be supported on request, see contacts to get in touch.

 # Development setup

 - git clone https://github.com/darklab8/fl-configs repository for game configs scan, download it to same parent folder as this repository
-- go work init ; go work use . ; go work use ../fl-configs
+- `go work init ; go work use . ; go work use ../fl-configs`
   - initialize Go workspaces, and provide relative path to fl-configs
   - go workspaces allow developing libraries code with real time update of usage to another repository
 - install [templ](https://templ.guide/quick-start/installation)